robbintt/outlines/references/spacemacs.md

 7. How do I drill down to my packages?
 How do I learn about my evil mode configuration and contribute to the evil mode emacs plugin?
 9. Consider moving my hotkeys to a helm menu or something, with a space leader instead of C-<key> pattern.
 Also includes vim functions.
 10. Rewrite vim functions for spacemacs
+11. Consider alias for bash for spacemacs nongui as default `emacs -nw`
+  - Also, consider installing the emacs-plus package from homebrew cask on mac
+  - The emacs-plus package is apparently the recommended package by spacemacs, no idea why...

 # Needs Deeper Research